 Fathead pizza crust topped off with all of the goodness of a BLT.
-The crunchy lettuce, chewy bacon, and fresh tomatoes make this low carb pizza perfect for a summer dinner!
+The crisp lettuce, salty bacon, and fresh, juicy tomatoes make this low carb pizza perfect for a summer dinner!

 This is THE ONE.

 My entire family prefers this crust over any regular pizza crust – yes, even the kind with actual wheat flour and yeast.

 I love the texture this low carb pizza crust provides.
 It’s a bit chewy, but also has some crunch.
 It holds up just like regular pizza dough – you won’t need a fork for this one.

 No one would ever guess it was low carb and gluten free!